What is Gestational Diabetes?

 These are some dietary steps to manage GDM or diabetes during pregnancy7.

 Choose healthier carbohydrates

 The kind of carbohydrates consumed play a huge role in blood sugar levels.
-Mothers need to be conscious with the amount and quality of carbs they take in to keep gestational diabetes in check.
+Mothers need to be conscious with the amount and quality of carbs they take in.
 Some healthy options are whole grains, fruits, vegetables, beans, and lentils.
 It is also ideal to avoid white bread, white rice, and highly-processed cereals.